forkwell-io/fch-drug-discovery/README.md

 ## Introduction
 <div style="text-align: justify">
 Drug development is generally arduous, costly, and the success rate is dauntingly low.
 Thus, the identification of drug-target interactions (DTIs) has become a crucial step in early stages of drug discovery.
 Experimental confirmation of new DTIs is not an easy task, as in vitro experiments are laborious and time-consuming.
 Even if a confirmed DTI has been used for developing a new drug, the approval for human use of such new drugs can take many years and estimated cost may run over a billion US dollars (Dimasi et al., 2003).
-Hence, we developed a deep learning model to predict the $pK_{d}$ of drug-target pair to make a fast scan through currently approved drugs to discover candidate drugs for nCoV-19.
+Hence, we developed a deep learning model to predict the pK<sub>d</sub> of drug-target pair to make a fast scan through currently approved drugs to discover candidate drugs for nCoV-19.
 Validating the readily available and approved drugs is more practical to curb the harsh situation in the meantime of waiting for development of de novo drugs.
 </div>

 ## Directory Description